Dieppe, New Brunswick: Language

+92% is fluent in English; 84% is fluent in French; 75% is bilingual.

+Ethnicity

 History

 Acadians from the Petitcoudiac and Shepody (French: Chipoudy) regions were the first pioneers to settle in the area and founded Sylvabreau in 1730, followed by the Melanson family at Ruisseau-des-Renards (Fox Creek) in 1746 and the LeBlanc and Boudreau families at Chartersville in 1776.
 Prior to the arrival of Acadian settlers, the southern part of the province was inhabited by the Algonquin people.